Province of Cremona: Government

-On 3 April 2014, the Italian Chamber of Deputies gave its final approval to the Law n.56/2014 which involved the transformation of the Italian provinces into "institutional bodies of second level".
+On 3 April 2014, the Italian Chamber of Deputies gave its final approval to Law n.56/2014 which involved the transformation of the Italian provinces into "institutional bodies of second level".
 According to the 2014 reform, each province is headed by a President (or Commissioner) assisted by a legislative body, the Provincial Council, and an executive body, the Provincial Executive.
-President (Commissioner) and members of Council are elected together by mayors and city councilors of each municipality of the province respectively every four and two years.
-The Executive is chaired by the President (Commissioner) who appoint others members, called assessori.
+The President (Commissioner) and members of the Council are elected together by mayors and city councillors of each municipality of the province respectively every four and two years.
+The Executive is chaired by the President (Commissioner) who appoints other members, called assessori.
 Since 2015, the President (Commissioner) and other members of the Council do not receive a salary.